unoplatform/uno/doc/articles/faq.md

 Uno.UI provides the ability for developers to reuse known layout and coding techniques on all platforms, resulting in a gain of overall productivity when creating UI-rich applications.

-**Who makes UNO platform?**
+## Who makes UNO platform?
-Uno Platform was created by Team Nventive, add more stuff here
+Uno Platform was created by Team nventive over the past 4 years.

--What makes UNO Platform unique?
+## What makes UNO Platform unique?
+The Uno Platform is the only implementation of the UWP API that runs across iOS, Android and WebAssembly.

--Where does the name Uno Platform come from?
+## Where does the name Uno Platform come from?

--Is Uno Platform open source?
+## Is Uno Platform open source?

- **Getting started**
+Yes, the Uno Platform is open source, under the [Apache 2.0 license](https://github.com/nventive/Uno/blob/master/License.md).

+# Getting started
-**How can I try Uno platform?**
+## How can I try Uno platform?
-Playground, quick start
+You can try uno using the [Uno Platform Playground](https://playground.platform.uno), the [Quick Start GitHub repository](https://github.com/nventive/Uno.QuickStart), or through our  [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).

-**How experienced do I need to be to use Uno Platform?**
+## How experienced do I need to be to use Uno Platform?

-**What is the playground?**
+## What is the playground?
+The [Uno Platform Playground](https://playground.platform.uno) is a convenient way to experiment with the Uno platform, using the only a WebAssembly compatible web browser.

-**Where can I get support?**
+## Where can I get support?
+Support is available through our [twitter account](https://twitter.com/unoplatform), [gitter](https://gitter.im/uno-platform/Lobby) and email [info@platform.uno](mailto:info@platform.uno).

-**How can I get involved?**
+## How can I get involved?
 There are lots of ways to contribute to the Uno Platform and we appreciate the help from the community.
 You can provide feedback, report bugs, give suggestions, contribute code, and participate in the platform discussions.

-**How can I report a bug?**
+## How can I report a bug?
--If you think you've found a bug, please log a new issue in the Uno Platform GitHub issue tracker.
+- If you think you've found a bug, please log a new issue in the Uno Platform GitHub issue tracker.
 When filing issues, please use our bug filing template.
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a minimal project with steps to reproduce the problem is ideal.
 Here are questions you can answer before you file a bug to make sure you're not missing any important information.
--Did you read the documentation?
+- Did you read the [documentation](https://github.com/nventive/Uno/tree/master/doc/)?
--Did you include the snippet of broken code in the issue?
+- Did you include the snippet of broken code in the issue?
-What are the EXACT steps to reproduce this problem?
+- What are the EXACT steps to reproduce this problem?
-What specific version or build are you using?
+- What specific version or build are you using?
-What operating system are you using?
+- What operating system are you using?

 GitHub supports markdown, so when filing bugs make sure you check the formatting before clicking submit.

-**What is UWP?**
+# Technology

+## What is UWP?

 Universal Windows Platform (UWP) is an API created by Microsoft and first introduced in Windows 10.
 The purpose of this platform is to help develop universal apps that run on Windows 10, Windows 10 Mobile, Xbox One and HoloLens without the need to be re-written for each.
 It supports Windows app development using C++, C#, VB.NET, and XAML.
 The API is implemented in C++, and supported in C++, VB.NET, C#, F# and JavaScript.
 Designed as an extension to the Windows Runtime platform first introduced in Windows Server 2012 and Windows 8, UWP allows developers to create apps that will potentially run on multiple types of devices.

 Visit Microsoft's documentation for a primer on UWP : https://docs.microsoft.com/en-us/windows/uwp/get-started/

-**Technology**
-**How is Uno platform different from Xamarin forms?**
+## How is Uno platform different from Xamarin forms or Avalonia?

-**How does my Uno platform code run on Android?**
+Multiple techniques can be used to render UI, ranging from rendering pixels in a Frame Buffer (Avalonia), to rendering only using platform-provided controls (Xamarin.Forms).

+While the former provides a high flexibility in terms of rendering fidelity and the ability to add new platforms, it has the drawback of not following the platform native behaviors.
+For instance, interactions with text boxes, has to be re-implemented completely in order to match the native behavior, and has to be updated regularly to follow platform updates.
+This approach also makes it very difficult to integrate native UI components "in-canvas", such as Map or Browser controls.

+The latter, however, provides full fidelity with the underlying platform, making it blend easily with native applications.
+While this can be interesting for some kinds of applications, designers usually want to have a branded pixel-perfect look and feel which stays consistent across platforms, where drawing primitives are not available.

+The Uno Platform sits in the middle, using the power of Xaml to provide the ability to custom draw and animate UI, while reusing key parts of the underlying UI Toolkit (such as chrome-less native text boxes) to provide native system interactions support and native accessibility features.

-**How does my Uno platform code run on iOS?**
+## How does my Uno Platform-based application code run on Android or iOS?
+Uno Platform-based applications on iOS and Android are no different than any other Xamarin-based applications.
+See [the details here](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/building-cross-platform-applications/understanding-the-xamarin-mobile-platform).

-**How does my Uno platform code run on the web?**
+## How does my Uno platform code run on the web?
+On the Web, the application is built using the standard .NET tooling.
+The application is then transformed into a static website though the [Uno Web Boostrapper](https://github.com/nventive/Uno.Wasm.Bootstrap), which uses [mono-wasm](https://github.com/mono/mono/tree/master/sdks/wasm) to run the C# code in the browser.

-**Is WebAssembly supported in all browers?**
+## Is WebAssembly supported in all browsers?
+WebAssembly is supported in 4 major browser engines, see the [WebAssembly official site](https://webassembly.org/roadmap/) for more details.

-**Where can I deploy my Uno Platform app?**
+## Where can I deploy my Uno Platform based app?
+For iOS and Android, it can be deployed like any Xamarin-based application through the App Store and Play Store, respectively.

+For WebAssembly, it can be deployed using [GitHub Pages](https://pages.github.com/), Azure [Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/), [Azure Static Web Sites](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), or any other static web site hosting provider.

-**Does Uno.UI support macOS?**
+## Does Uno.UI support macOS?
 Not yet.
 We're still waiting for Apple's Marzipan cross macOS-iOS APIs to become available.
 We’ll see from there.

-**Does Uno.UI support Linux ?**
+## Does Uno.UI support Linux ?
 No, not at the moment.
 Our assumption for now is that the WebAssembly part of Uno.UI will be efficient enough to be a viable alternative.
 If you find that native support still is a viable scenario, please open a GitHub issue.

 ## Does Uno.UI support wpf CustomControls